vitoriaselista/Project-cloner-JIRA/ReadMe.md

     Python 3.x installed on your system
     Access to a Jira Software instance with administrative privileges Jira Software API credentials (API token & username/password)

-## Installation

-    Clone the repository or download the script directly to your local machine.

-    Install the required Python packages by running the following command:

-    pip install -r requirements.txt

 ## Configuration